kill136/claude-code-open/README.md

-# Claude Code (Restored)
-The world needs an open-source Claude Code.
+# The world needs an open-source Claude Code.

 A reverse-engineered restoration based on `@anthropic-ai/claude-code` v2.0.76.

 **For educational and research purposes only.**